WesleyGichana/uber-clone-flutter-firebase-user/README.md

 # Uber Clone Using Flutter and firebase for user

-A uber clone using flutter and firebase for user.
+An uber clone using flutter and firebase for user.

 ## Getting Started